quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Angie-Papple-Johnston---ASVAB-2023-_-2024-For-Dummies/apja2_part15_Medium_Math_Kno.md

 Background context: The problem involves calculating a discount on a meal order.
 A 15% discount means you pay 85% of the original price.

-:p What is the cost after a 15% discount on a $75.50 dinner order?
+:p What is the cost after a 15% discount on a$75.50 dinner order?
 ??x
 To calculate the discounted price, you need to find 85% of $75.50.
-This can be done by multiplying $75.50 by 0.85.
+This can be done by multiplying$75.50 by 0.85.

-\[
-75.50 \times 0.85 = 64.175
+$$75.50 \times 0.85 = 64.175$$
-\]

-Rounding to the nearest cent, the final cost is $64.18.
+Rounding to the nearest cent, the final cost is$64.18.

 ??x
-The cost after a 15% discount on a $75.50 dinner order is $64.18. x??
+The cost after a 15% discount on a $75.50 dinner order is$64.18. x??

 ---